eglassman/gpt-scientist-scholar/README.md

 The library can be used in [Google Colab](https://colab.research.google.com/) for processing Google Sheets, or locally with CSV files.

+**Key differences**

+Unlike `gpt_scientist`, this library makes calls to the Semantic Scholar API, so the output fields are limited to those supported by the Semantic Scholar API.
+For now, only the paper title search API is used, so the paper title (as `paper_title`) must be included in the input fields; the list of output fields supported are found [here](https://api.semanticscholar.org/api-docs/graph#tag/Paper-Data/operation/get_graph_paper_title_search).

 **Feedback and Collaboration**

 Given that this repo is a fork of Nadia Polikarpova's [`gpt_scientist`](https://github.com/nadia-polikarpova/gpt-scientist/) but has a complementary rather than modified version of the original purpose, it appears that any Github issues must be logged there ([issues](https://github.com/nadia-polikarpova/gpt-scientist/issues)).
 You can also reach out to me directly at [email](mailto:eglassman@g.harvard.edu).